bbliska/mas500_hw3/README.md

 Flask Example - Get To Know : Global Voices
 ===========================================

-HW3: modified example to display 6 most recent stories.
-Also see blockDiagram.pdf.
+HW3: modified example to display 6 most recent stories and store info in // retrieve info from a MongoDB.

+@bbliska

 Installation
 ------------